fuhrwerk/cytodata-hackathon-2023/README.md

 ```

-## Installing Custom Rstudio Packages
+## Installing Missing Rstudio Packages

-The RStudio application installed on Puhti comes with large set of pre-installed R packages and available *r-env* versions can be found on [CSC doccumentation pages](https://docs.csc.fi/apps/r-env/).
-Please refer to CSC documentation on how to use R in batch and interatcive job applications.
-Installation of custom R packages can be found [here](#https://docs.csc.fi/apps/r-env/#r-package-installations)
+The RStudio application installed on Puhti comes with large set of pre-installed R packages.
+You can check available *r-env* versions on our [CSC doccumentation pages](https://docs.csc.fi/apps/r-env/).
+Please refer to CSC documentation on how to use R in batch and interatcive job applications in Puhti.
+Installation instructions for misssing R packages can be found [here](#https://docs.csc.fi/apps/r-env/#r-package-installations).

-Briefly: R/Rstuido is installed as containers and users can only install the missing R packages in a dedicated writable disk spaces (
+Briefly, R/Rstuido is installed as containers and users can only install missing R packages in a dedicated writable disk areas (
 e.g., /projappl).
-When installing R packages, point R to the writable disk space.
+When installing R packages, one has to point R to writable disk area.

 Here is an example on how to  install a R package:
 ```